AlexandreGrego1/PersonalPortfolioProject/README.md

 #### HOME

-Consists in a profile picture, description text "Who I am", an hamburguer button with an animation applied that hides the navigation buttons, and a footer containing my contact details, and a link with a printable version of my CV.
+The home page consists in a profile picture, description text "Who I am", an hamburguer button with an animation applied that hides the navigation buttons, and a footer containing my contact details, and a link with a printable version of my CV.

 The method used to develope this page was as per below:
 ##### HEADER
 - Section with a profile image and a intruduction.
 - Button with hamburger and nav button.
 Transform translatex (0) applied to bring an animation and hide the navigation buttons from main menu on the home page

-* Resume
+#### RESUME

-The resume page, consists in my work history on the left, and a skills resume which is based on my currently, and future skills that I expect to achieve after finish my Full Stack Web Developer course at Code Institute.
+The resume page consists in my work history on the left, and a skills resume which is based on my currently, and future skills that I expect to achieve after finish my Full Stack Web Developer course at Code Institute.

 This page is a part of a cross reference from home page, thus profile picture, footer details, hamburguer button are from home page.

+The method used to develope this page was as per below:
+##### SECTION
+The resume page was developed to split its screen in 1/3 for personal details and 2/3 for about me on desktop view.
+When this section is opned on responsive screen, the context float to left, and all the contect is align to the center page displaying underneath the subsequence context.

 * Contact